 Inbound marketing – ramping it up

 Producing and sharing the right content with the right people is doing content marketing – using this content to move and nurture people through a marketing funnel to becoming a qualified lead is inbound marketing.
-Inbound is a way of framing content marketing so that all the good things that come with it – telling your story, building trust, creating awareness – are all harnessed to constantly move people to the next action.
+For content marketing vs inbound marketing, inbound is a way of framing content marketing so that all the good things that come with it – telling your story, building trust, creating awareness – are all harnessed to constantly move people to the next action.
 The objective of inbound marketing is to use a range of tactics (including content) to move people through a series of desired actions until you can deliver them into sales like a delicious warm Texas BBQ stuffed crust pizza.

 Defining the journey